opengisch/QField/doc/dev.md

 pre-commit install
 ```

-## Developer Walkthrough for Ubuntu Linux
+## Developer Walkthrough for Linux

+The commands below are using `apt`, so they are written for Debian based systems like Ubuntu.
+Adapt accordingly for other distributions.

 ### Initial Setup